epaell/MECB/MAME/readme.md

 This emulates the MECB 6809 board with memory from 0x0000-0xBFFF; ROM from 0xC100-0xFFFF; ACIA at 0xC008.
 The ROM contains the combination ROM with ASSIST09 and Extended BASIC.

 # mecb_Z80
-This emulates the MECB Z80 board with memory from 0x2000-0xFFFF; ROM from 0x0000-0x1EFF; ACIA at 0x1F08.
+This emulates the MECB Z80 board with memory from 0x2000-0xFFFF; ROM from 0x0000-0x1EFF; ACIA at 0x08 (assuming MECB I/O is mapped to Z80 I/O).
 The ROM contains Microsoft BASIC.

 cp $MAMESRC/mecbz80.cpp $MAMEDST/src/mame/homebrew/.